 Things to Remember

-When using the simple interest, be sure to turn the interest rate into the same unit in which the period you are calculating the interest for.
+- When using the simple interest, be sure to turn the interest rate into the same unit in which the period you are calculating the interest.

 We have included a practice section so that you can practice the methods be yourself.

-In this article, we have shown 2 easy ways to calculate the interest between two dates.
-If you have further queries on how to calculate interest between two dates Excel feel free to reach us.
+In this article, we have shown 3 easy ways to calculate the interest between two dates in Excel.
+If you have further queries on how to calculate interest between two dates in Excel feel free to reach us.
 Our dedicated team is ready to help you with any of your Excel-related queries.